Best leaf blower to make light work of tidying

 Best overall leaf blower

-Other features also include a quick-release button, an electronic control panel with LEDs plus an on/off switch for full safe use and a detachable blowing tube for space-saving storage.
-Please note: This product is supplied without battery and charger, so you will need to purchase these separately.
+Other features also include a quick-release button, an electronic control panel with LEDs, plus an on/off switch for full safe use, and a detachable blowing tube for space-saving storage.
+Do note though, this product is supplied without battery and charger, so you will need to purchase these separately.

 Pros